mvolkmann/blog/src/neovim.md

 ## LSP Zero

+The Language Server Protocol (LSP) was designed by Microsoft for use in VS Code.
+It can be used by other text editors such as neovim.

 {% aTargetBlank "https://github.com/VonHeikemen/lsp-zero.nvim", "LSP Zero" %}
-bundles all the code require to get
+is a neovim plugin that bundles all the code require to get
 {% aTargetBlank "https://github.com/hrsh7th/nvim-cmp", "nvim-cmp" %}
 (a popular autocompletion plugin) and
 {% aTargetBlank "https://github.com/neovim/nvim-lspconfig", "nvim-lspconfig" %}